oscer-io/oscer/MISSINGTESTS.md

     * the menu items can be reordered

  ## Unit
 * Menu
     * it can resolve its children in the correct order
+* SetLocale
+    * the locale will be set on user language